 You know what most restaurant failure has in common?
 Insufficient market analysis.
 A lot of things can make or break a restaurant, no matter how great the food, ambiance, and concept may be.

-Before considering a certain restaurant location, make sure you have an active, ready-to-engage target market waiting for you and you'll need to perfrom a swot analysis for restaurant.
+Before considering a certain restaurant location, make sure you have an active, ready-to-engage target market waiting for you and you'll need to perform a swot analysis for restaurant.
+Check out a restaurant swot analysis example to get some ideas for how to do one.

 What does your restaurant’s target market look like?